 He served as the Chairman of the Boston Bar Association Energy and Telecommunications Committee from 1995 to 1998 and is a member of several other energy and bar associations.
 Mr. Krathwohl co-authored the portion of an administrative law treatise dealing with public utility regulation and has co-authored several articles concerning energy matters in energy trade journals.

-Sebastian Lombardi is an attorney in Day Pitney’s Energy and Utility Law department.
+Sebastian Lombardi is a Partner in Day Pitney’s Energy and Utility Law department.
 His practice principally encompasses all aspects of transactional and regulatory matters associated with Federally regulated power and gas markets.
 Sebastian is a member of the team of lawyers serving as general counsel to the New England Power Pool (NEPOOL), a regional organization engaged in the wholesale markets for electrical power.
 In this capacity, he represents NEPOOL before the Federal Energy Regulatory Commission (FERC) and regularly provides counsel on a wide range of matters related to the design and operation of the region's wholesale electric markets.

 Bruce McDermott is a member of the Firm’s Regulatory Department and the Energy and Environmental Practice Groups.
 His practice includes energy, public utility, environmental and infrastructure law including litigation, transactional and regulatory representation and counseling.